 - $0 tours

-Now you know what I spent.
-Leave me a comment and tell me how much money you spent in Iceland or your tips for saving money.
+Now you know how exactly how much money you need for Iceland.
+Leave me a comment and tell me how much money you spent in Iceland and your money saving tips.

 Sharing is caring!
 Pin it here.